 FOR MORE INFORMATION:

-Please consult the Inclusive Education program webpage for more information, including a curriculum guide/8 semester plan and details about the service learning requirement.
+Please consult the Special Education and Inclusive Learning program webpage for more information, including a curriculum guide/8 semester plan and details about the service learning requirement.

 The Special Education Program currently offers four types of post-baccalaureate degrees and certificate programs: two graduate degrees, the Master of Arts in Education (M.A.Ed.) and the Master of Arts in Teaching (M.A.T.), Graduate Certificates in Special Education, and an add-on Academically or Intellectually Gifted (AIG) licensure program.
 We are also proud to support current educators with professional development credential programs.
 Courses in alll graduate level special education programs are offered online.